sebpalluel/ci/README.md

     # NOTE: Environment variables cannot contain values derived from ${{ secrets }}
     # because of how reusable workflows work
     environment-variables: |
       ""

+     # [OPTIONAL] A multi-line string containing secret environment variables
+    environment-secrets: |
+      ""

+    # [OPTIONAL] A multi-line string representing any bash commands (separated by new lines) which should
+    # run sequentially, directly on the agents job BEFORE executing any of the parallel commands
+    init-commands: |
+      ""

     # [OPTIONAL] If you want to provide a specific node-version to use you can do that here.